AZA Secures Victory for National Oilwell Varco in $120 Million Lawsuit

 Houston-based NOV, an oilfield equipment supplier, argued that these employees were not treated differently because of their race.
 The jury heard 12 days of testimony in the trial before Judge Lee H. Rosenthal in the U.S. District Court for the Southern District of Texas.

 The plaintiffs were represented by high-profile civil rights lawyer Angela M. Alioto of San Francisco’s Law Offices of Mayor Joseph L. Alioto and Angela Alioto in their claims of racial discrimination, hostile work environment and retaliation.
-Their lawsuit alleged that non-African-Americans got raises and promotions that were denied to the plaintiffs, in addition to claiming that racial slurs were frequently used in the workplace.
+Their lawsuit alleged that non-African-Americans got raises and promotions that were denied to the plaintiffs.
 However, the jury found that NOV had not violated the rights of the plaintiffs, seven former NOV employees and one current NOV employee.

 NOV’s trial team was led by special trial counsel John Zavitsanos of Houston’s Ahmad Zavitsanos, Anaipakos Alavi & Mensing P.C., or AZA.
 He offered evidence that showed there were several non-discriminatory reasons some of the workers did not receive promotions, were not asked to return to their jobs after taking unauthorized leave or were fired for cause.